 Red Rocks Park and Amphitheatre Celebrates 75th Anniversary and National Historic Register Designation

-Red Rocks Amphitheatre is a world-famous outdoor music venue just 15 miles west of Denver and is the only naturally occurring, acoustically perfect amphitheater in the world.
+Red Rocks Amphitheatre is a naturally formed, world-famous outdoor music venue just fifteen miles west of Denver and is the only naturally-occurring, acoustically perfect amphitheater in the world.
 In 2015, the park was named a National Historic Landmark by the National Park Service; and in 2016, the amphitheater is celebrating its 75th anniversary.
 The Visitor Center features interactive educational displays, a short film documentary on the geologic and musical history and a Performer's Hall of Fame.
-Red Rocks is recognized for its star-studded concert roster, natural acoustics and ambience, as well as its awe-inspiring hiking and biking trails in the surrounding park.
+Red Rocks is recognized for its star-studded concert roster, natural acoustics and ambience, as well as its awe inspiring hiking and biking trails. www.redrocksonline.com

 The Denver Zoo is home to more than 4,300 animals representing 650 species including Asian elephants, African lions, Komodo dragons and Western lowland gorillas; and it is the greenest zoo in the country.
 Open daily with numerous animal shows, feedings and meet and greets, along with new animals and interactive exhibits, Denver Zoo is one of the city’s top cultural attractions.

-NEW Tiger Exhibit: The Edge, debuted in June 2016
+NEW Tiger Exhibit: The Edge, debuting in spring 2017

 Located on almost a full acre on the southeastern edge of the park, The Edge will bring guests closer than ever to the Zoo’s Amur tigers.
 The expansive, open space will also offer several unique ways to safely connect with these magnificent creatures and to see them from multiple perspectives in yards that mimic their native habitat.